 Moel has a population coverage of about 300 thousand, though I can`t help wondering if the latter figure varies according to whether it`s the holiday season !
 It must be pointed out that quite a high proportion of those within Moel`s coverage area choose to watch the programmes broadcast from English transmitters (e.g. Winter Hill) which is easily spotted by which way the aerials(s) face.
 Whether this is due to a lower Welsh content is a question I would prefer to leave to the reader to answer but I do wonder if this was also accounted for when the coverage figure was arrived at ?

 The structure is built near the top of a mountain (the actual site height is 340m) and anyone visiting it will be rewarded with fabulous views, particularly if you walk up to the Trig point just behind it.

 Power is 20kW for MUXES 1 to 3 and 10kW for MUXES 4 to 6.

-(Pre DSO the transmission power was 1kW for MUXES 1 to 4, and 250W for MUXES 5 & 6)
+(Pre the 2009 digital switchover the transmission power was only 1kW for MUXES 1 to 4, and 250W for MUXES 5 & 6)

 DSO occurred in November 2009.

-In addition, there are two new lower power HD MUXES planned for transmission (in the CH 31 to 37 gap) on CHs 32 (at 10kW) and 34.
+In addition, there are two new lower power HD MUXES (in the CH 31 to 37 gap) on CHs 32 (at 10kW) and 34.
 Both of these channels can be picked up by decent B group aerials.

 Also see other relevant B group curves.